CUNYTechPrep/project-starter/README.md

 Create a separate db for this project:

 ```
-createdb -h localhost -U ctp_user MYAPPNAME_development
+createdb -h localhost -U ctp_user app2019_development
 ```

-> For this sample app you can change the database name to: `app2019_development`

 > You will create a DB for each project you start based on this repo.
+For other projects change `app2019_development` to the new apps database name.

 *For more details see this [installing postgres guide](https://github.com/CUNYTechPrep/ctp2019/blob/master/guides/installing-postgresql.md)*